John Bardeen: University of Illinois

 By 1951, Bardeen was looking for a new job.
 Fred Seitz, a friend of Bardeen, convinced the University of Illinois to make Bardeen an offer of $10,000 a year.
 Bardeen accepted the offer and left Bell Labs, joining the engineering and physics faculties at Illinois in 1951, where he was Professor of Electrical Engineering and Professor of Physics.

-At Illinois, he established two major research programs, one in the electrical engineering department and one in the physics department.
+At Illinois, Bardeen established two major research programs, one in the electrical engineering department and one in the physics department.
 The research program in the electrical engineering department dealt with both experimental and theoretical aspects of semiconductors, and the research program in the physics department dealt with theoretical aspects of macroscopic quantum systems, particularly superconductivity and quantum liquids.

-He was an active professor at Illinois from 1951 to 1975 and then became professor emeritus.
+Bardeen was an active professor at Illinois from 1951 to 1975 and then became professor emeritus.
 In his later life, Bardeen remained active in academic research, during which time he focused on understanding the flow of electrons in charge density waves (CDWs) through metallic linear chain compounds.
 His proposals that CDW electron transport is a collective quantum phenomenon (see Macroscopic quantum phenomena) were initially greeted with skepticism.
 However, experiments reported in 2012 show oscillations in CDW current versus magnetic flux through tantalum trisulfide rings, similar to the behavior of superconducting quantum interference devices (see SQUID and Aharonov–Bohm effect), lending credence to the idea that collective CDW electron transport is fundamentally quantum in nature.
 (See quantum mechanics.)
 Bardeen continued his research throughout the 1980s, and published articles in Physical Review Letters and Physics Today less than a year before he died.

 A collection of Bardeen's personal papers are held by the University of Illinois Archives.